Geli25/bme590hrm/source/index.rst

    This is the index page to all modules/functions.
 * :ref:`genindex`

-   This is the index to all modules and functions, since all functions are in separate modules, it may seem redundant.
-But can be used to find function names, which is sometimes separate from the file name.
+   This is the index to all modules and functions.
+Since all functions are in separate modules, it may seem redundant.
+But this can be used to find function names, which is sometimes separate from the file name.
 * :ref:`search`